The Run Excel Calculation Model action step takes a set of inputs and iterates through an Excel workbook to generate the specified outputs.

 - Note: this range is what the step will iterate the model over (for each row of data in the input range).

-2. Secondly, you will need to link an excel file that holds a model that can take the input data you specified in Step 1.
+2. Secondly, you will need to link an excel file with a model that can take the input data you specified in Step 1.

 Specify Actions to take with each Iteration of the Model